ormizj/template-nuxt-fsd/README.md

 A nuxt.js - V4 template, implementing the [Feature-Sliced Design](https://feature-sliced.design/) architecture

+## Key Concepts

+--- WIP

+- Imports...
+- Limited Nesting...
+- Navigation...
+(Names like “components”, “hooks”, “modals” should not be used because they describe what these files are, but don’t help to navigate the code inside.)

+--- WIP

 ## Levels

 There are 3 nesting levels in the application: